szymonbe/kubernetes-training/Kubernetes-manageable-pods.md

    ```bash
    kubectl -n test get pod -w
    ```
-4. When all pods are deleted check if replicaset still exists
+4. When all pods are deleted check if replicaSet still exists
    ```bash
    kubectl -n test get rs
    ```
 # 4. Cleanup
-1. Remove any deployments and replicasets created in this module.
+1. Remove any deployments and replicaSets created in this module.
    ```bash
    kubectl -n test get all
    ```
-   Output should list all resources in teh namespace `test`
+   The output should list all resources in the namespace `test``
    ```bash
    kubectl -n test delete rs <rs_name1> <rs_name2>
    kubectl -n test delete deployment <depl_name1> <depl_name2>